nathangthomas/flask_blog/README.md

 ### This application is still in progress.
 A more detailed README is coming soon.

-When you get to writing this repo don't forget to include:
+When you get to writing this README don't forget to include:
 - Description of application --> learning goals
 - Schema diagram
 - How to run on local machine